aa3025/hpc-oracle9-rpi/README.md

 # Oracle Linux 8 HPC
+for deployment from Raspberry Pi running Oracle Linux 8

 This project is collection of bash scripts and config files to automatically deploy rhel8-based HPC with PXE-install and kickstart files.
 Supports both BIOS-based and EFI PXE scenarios.
 Project's webpage is here: https://centoshpc.wordpress.com/

 Please do not e-mail me asking for support.
 These scripts are not guaranteed to work and are provided for your self-development.
 However if you are interested, you can join this project and contribute to its development on GitHub.